Updated on 4/6/17.

 Outcome of the Appeal: Acting on the evidence presented at the hearing, the Assessment Appeals Board will determine the full value of the property.
 The decision may be given at the conclusion of the hearing or taken under submission, in which case the applicant will be notified of the decision in writing.
 The decision of the Board is final.

 "Denied for nonappearance" means that your application is considered closed and no further action will be taken.
 In such a case, you will receive a mailed notice of denial.
 If the applicant files a written request for reconsideration and furnishes evidence of good cause for the failure to appear when scheduled within 60 days from the mailing of notification of the denial due to the lack of appearance, the Assessment Appeals Board will consider requests and may reopen the appeal.

 IMPORTANT INFORMATION ABOUT ASSESSMENT APPEALS:

-- File the Application for Changed Assessment within the specified time.
+- File the Assessment Appeal Application within the specified time.

 - Be sure all questions are answered on the application and it is properly signed or it may be considered invalid and not acceptable.